All the songs listed on this web-site are cross-referenced by song title in these

 ![]() US VHS release |

-For the 1988 Imagine: John Lennon - The Definitive Film Portrait video release with this song, see VHS & DVD 1980s.
-Thanks to Freddy Ordoñez Araque for information about this release. |
+sound.
+This title does not seen to have been released on DVD.
+For the 1988 Imagine: John Lennon - The Definitive Film Portrait video release with these clips, see VHS & DVD 1980s.
+Thanks to Freddy Ordoñez Araque and Jack Guerreiro for information about this release. |

 1993